wearelighthouse/Lighthouse-WordPress-Theme/README.md

 ### Step-by-step

-1. Make a new folder to contain everything.
+1. Make a new folder to contain everything, and change directory into it.
 ```
-$ mkdir lighthouse
-$ cd lighthouse
+$ mkdir lighthouse && cd lighthouse
 ```

 2. Download and extract the latest version of [WordPress](https://wordpress.org/download/).